 - How do they manage a team of a-player Marketing professionals?
 Look for experience coaching and developing marketing talent.
 Do they have experience hiring (and firing!)?
 How have they dealt with top performers and retained them?
 How have they developed or resolved challenges with low performers?

-- What is their track record delivering measurable, visible results?
+- What is their track record for delivering measurable, visible results?
 Think about funnel growth and new customers.
-Winning a specific market segment, a product category (Gartner Magic Quadrant, top Capterra rankings) or winning industry recognition (awards? press/analyst coverage?).
+Winning a specific market segment, a product category (getting in the Gartner Magic Quadrant or top Capterra rankings), or winning industry recognition (have they received any awards or press/analyst coverage?).

-- It's hard to "judge" the contributions of a CMO with less then 2 years tenure in a role.
-If a CMO does not last 2 years, that's a red flag.
-4 years is great as it's allowed the CMO to "Build" in the first year, "Optimize" in the second year, deliver "Results" in the 3rd year and shown loyalty to stick around for another year and deliver great "ROI".
+- It's hard to "judge" the contributions of a CMO with less than two years' tenure in a role.
+If a CMO does not last two years, that's a red flag.
+Four years is great as it's allowed the CMO to "build" in the first year, "optimize" in the second year, deliver "results" in the third year, and show loyalty to stick around for another year and deliver great ROI.

 CMOs with a track record of success are hard to find.
-Since the Marketing Leadership role is so visible, it often gets marketing leaders on a fast track to a CEO or other top executive role, or they get stuck jumping from one role to the next, typically not lasting more then 2 years in a role.
-There are Fractional CMOs, Interim CMOs and SaaS CMOs you can find though who have a track record of success.
+Since the marketing leadership role is so visible, it often gets marketing leaders on a fast track to a CEO or other top executive role, or they get stuck jumping from one role to the next, typically not lasting more than two years in a role.
+There are fractional CMOs, interim CMOs, and SaaS CMOs you can find though who have a track record of success.
 These are the marketers-for-life who just love the profession.

 Hopefully, this article helps you find, develop and keep your ideal chief marketing officer.